cr0wm4n/pyVisualCrossingUK/README.md

 # pyVisualCrossing
 Python Wrapper for Visual Crossing Weather API

+For an in-depth description of the Visual Crossing API, go [here](https://www.visualcrossing.com/resources/documentation/weather-api/timeline-weather-api/)

 ## Icons
 We use the Iconset *icons2*, which gives a more detailed description of the conditions.